contaware/shell-docs-notes/README.md

 - Shell scripts should have no extension or a `.sh` extension.

 - Shell scripts are text files which **must** use the Unix style line ending, that's a single line feed (LF).
+In shell programming a newline is a LF.

 ### Shebang line